-To activate the autostart ability for particular user a member of administrators group must run the following command:
+To enable autostarting for a particular user, a member of the administrators group must run the following command:

 '''

 VBoxAutostartSvc install --user=<user> [--password-file=<password_file>]

 '''

 The password file should contain the password followed by a line break.
 The rest of the file is ignored.
 The user will be asked for a password if the password file is not specified.